junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I'm sorry," Cas pants, saying desperately behind him.
 "I'm really sorry."

 Dean pauses in his move, holding the little box tight.
 Oh, right, he's almost forgot what happened last time they saw each other, what this must look like to Cas.
 He was the bloody one being beaten to the ground by a brainwashed Cas last time, and that's before Cas decided he couldn't trust Dean with the angel tablet and flew away alone.
 They couldn't find him for more than a month, and he couldn't even call Cas when he freaked out to find out Sam was tricked by a freaking rogue reaper to be sent to Purgatory, and he had to kill the only other friend he'd call a brother.
 Cas wasn't there when he buried Benny.
 Cas wasn't there when he was confronted by Naomi and mocked for not putting up an angel ward against all angels.
 Everyday he didn't hear from Cas, he'd imagine he might be killed or brainwashed or tortured or worse.
-And now, finally with him back in the bunker, tucked under a nice fuzzy cover in the warm soft bed, Dean remembered, he should be angry.
-Right, anger is easy.
+And now, finally with him back in the bunker, tucked under a nice fuzzy cover in the warm soft bed, Dean remembers, he should be pissed.
+Right, feeling pissed, this is easy -- *easier*.

 "Like I said, tomorrow."
 Dean answers, still with his back to Cas.
 He can imagine the way Cas's eyes linger on his back, big and worried and apologetic, and he's afraid to see him like this.
 He's so scared.
 So he turns off the light instead, and moves toward the door.
 "Get some rest," he says, and closes the door.